The Lviv Philharmonic Orchestra (National Philharmonic Orchestra of Ukraine - Lviv) was

 position was held by Aidar Torybayev, Ilya Stupel, Taras Krysa.

-In 2006, the Lviv National Philharmonic Symphony Orchestra was awarded the title of Academic.
+In 2006, the Lviv National Philharmonic Orchestra of Ukraine was awarded the title of Academic.

 In 2018, with the participation of this orchestra, during the author's concert of Myroslav Skoryk, the